foleyb25/theme-generator/README.md

 Welcome to the Theme Generator application.
 This application is built to show a use case for the npm package, theme-builder.
 Please reference the [theme-builder documentation]() for more info.

-This project includes a VueJs frontend project and a node/express backend.
-The output build directory for the frontend is set inside the backend directory "/backend/dist".
+This project includes a VueJs frontend and a node/express backend.
+The output build for the frontend is set inside the backend directory "/backend/dist".
 These build files are served once a user visits the home "/" route.
-Additional API endpoints are configured on the express server including retrieving the current them as well as generating a new one.
+Additional API endpoints are configured on the express server including retrieving the current theme, as well as generating a new one.

 ## Getting Started